Echoing: Identity Failures when LLM Agents Talk to Each Other: Manual Review Methodology and LLM Judge

 \paragraph{Performance Analysis:} The LLM judge achieved high recall ($95.1\%$), effectively identifying most cases of genuine echoing behavior, with good precision ($86.7\%$) minimizing false positives.
 The F1-score of $0.907$ reflects strong overall performance.
 Notably, the supply chain domain showed the highest correlation ($0.867$).

 While overall performance was consistent across domains, we observed slight variations in correlation strength.
 The car sales domain showed perfect recall ($100\%$) but lower precision ($80.0\%$), suggesting the LLM judge may be more sensitive to borderline cases in consumer-facing negotiations.
-These validation results support the reliability of our automated echoing detection methodology and provide confidence in the large-scale analysis presented in the main paper.